hockeyelite78/CS371_Project_Fall2025/README.txt

 General Info
 ============
-This file describes how to install/run your program and anything else you think the user should know
+This file describes how to install/run our program and anything else the user should know

 Install Instructions